Orbus Software treats the privacy of our visitors with the highest importance

 - When you make a request for further information on our website, either through a demo form, live web chat, contact form or similar transmission, we will use the data you provide to fulfil your request for information.
 We will also store this information on our database and use it to follow up with you, either by telephone or through an electronic communication.

-- When you register on our website, we will use the data provided to give you access to resources on the website.
+- When you register on our website, we will use the data provided to give you access to selected resources on the website that provide general information, with less focus on our specific products.

 - When you interact with our website, we use Google Analytics to better understand your journey and help us provide improvements.
 Google Analytics may record your geographical location, device, internet browser and operating system, none of which would be classified as Personal Data.